 - Restricting minors’ access to materials that could be harmful to them

 For school districts using cloud apps like those provided by Google Workspace and Microsoft 365, these requirements absolutely cover communications and access to content on these school-provided applications.

 It’s a very real problem.
 There are many documented cases of students sharing improper content, images, and videos via school Google Drives, and other cloud-based communication platforms.
 Students also often use Google Docs as “chat rooms” because content filtering doesn’t stop them, and most school districts don’t have the ability to monitor for these unauthorized chat rooms.

 Historically, putting an internet-filtering appliance on the network has been the answer from a technology standpoint.
 Today, administrators need to understand how students’ increasing use of school technology affects their CIPA compliance standing.

-Students use the internet to access school technology such as G Suite and Microsoft 365, which makes their use of those apps and the content shared within them subject to CIPA requirements.
+Students use the internet to access school technology such as Google Workspace and Microsoft 365, which makes their use of those apps and the content shared within them subject to CIPA requirements.
 Traditional, network-based web content filters are unable to monitor behavior such as text and image content sharing within cloud applications.